 In the wake of any relationship’s conclusion, via break-up or death, we carry pieces of that person with us long after their face fades from sight.
 Without warning, we are transported back into time.
 Bette Midler’s “The Rose” triggers memories of my Grandmother’s funeral.
 One whiff of Calvin Klein’s Obsession takes me back to the times I pretended to be asleep so my dad would scoop me up, hold me against his chest, and carry me to bed.

-Recently, I’ve begun subconsciously noting things that I expect I will remember long after the moments have passed, and I have yet to decide if I’m being morbid or sentimental.
-For instance, my husband has developed a small obsession with trees.
+Recently, I have begun subconsciously noting things that I expect I will remember long after the moments have passed.
+I’ve yet to decide if it’s morbid or sentimental.
+For instance, my husband has a small obsession with trees.
 And by small, I mean he would quit his day job and become an arborist in .4 seconds.
-We’ll be driving along and he’ll totally forget he’s in charge of the steering wheel to point out a “stately oak” or a “beautiful red maple” to the kids.
-Brady normally indulges him with a “I see it!
-Dat’s big!” while Ella and I silently dream of Cheerios and shoes, respectively.
-However, when he’s not with us (like, when he’s at work), I find myself yelling out tree names with such enthusiasm that I often wonder if someone has spiked my green tea.
+We’ll be driving along and he’ll totally forget he’s in charge of the steering wheel to point out a “stately oak” or a “beautiful red maple.”
+The kids seem interested enough, but me?
+Truth be told, I’m usually rolling my eyes.

 But I think I get it now.

 Husband and I aren’t at the beginning stages of our relationship where every encounter begets butterflies, but where we are may be even better.
 Like any team that has played together for a few seasons, weathering the losses and triumphing in the wins as a cohesive unit, the hubby and I have found our niche.
 He has become a part of me, high white socks in sandals and all.
 Even though I would still like to rewrite the Jerry Maguire line to read something like, “You complement me nicely,” I can at least appreciate the sentiment.